ljloaizap/ultimate_python/README.md

 15. Register models > Go to {app_dir} > _admin_ module: `products/admin.py`
 16. Edit module to register each model, e.g., `admin.site.register(Category)`
 15. Custom admin site: add admin classes in {app_dir} _admin_: `products/admin.py`

+### Pylint with Django
+Pylint indicates some compilation errors because does not totally match with django instructions.
+In order to avoid that, follow these steps:
+1. Install new package: `pipenv install pylint-django`
+2. Create new file (only with extension): `.pylintrc`
+3. Indicate plugins to load by adding this line in that newly created file (_.pylintrc_): `load-plugins=pylint-django`
+4. Voilà!